Appeal Process for Medical Determinations and Expedited Appeals

 All pre-authorization denials undergo a physician review and are denied by a physician.
 If the member and/or the attending physician disagree with the denial, he/she may contact our Care Management Department and request an appeal.
 Specific details are noted in Pre-authorization and Concurrent Review Guidelines.

-Pre-authorization List
+Pre-authorization Tool

 Pre-authorization for Genetic/Genomic Testing